Ackee-Blockchain/reentrancy-examples/contracts/flush-loan/ReadMe.md

 ## Expected Usage

+- User can `deposit()` to deposit TKToken to the vault.

+- User can `withdraw()` to withdraw TKToken which depositted previsously.

-User call `flushLoan(uint256 amount)`, then vault transfer TKToken to the user and it calls `onFlushLoan()` at user contract. it use those flush loan and after this function, Vault check vault balance for check user complete return TKToken.
+- User call `flushLoan(uint256 amount)`, then vault transfer TKToken to the user and it calls `onFlushLoan()` at user contract. it use those flush loan and after this function, Vault check vault balance for check user complete return TKToken.
 If user did not returned revert `flushLoan()`.